justinnavarr0-ga/course-materials/unit-3/week-1/d4-intro-spas-and-mern/4.1-intro-spas-and-mern-stack/README.md

 ## 6. Configure React for MERN-Stack Development

-Note how we're viewing the React app without the React development server running, again, this is because we are viewing the production code that's in the **build** folder, not the code as it exists in the **src** folder.
+Note how we're viewing the React app without the React development server running, again, this is because we are viewing the production code that's in the **dist** folder, not the code as it exists in the **src** folder.

 So, when you are developing and nothing seems to be updating in the browser - be sure to verify that you are browsing at `localhost:3000`!